-Taking the flexibility to a new level, mobile responsiveness now comes as a standard feature with all themes which not only makes your website more user-friendly, but more visible in organic searches.
+Taking flexibility to a new level, mobile responsiveness is a standard feature with all themes which not only makes your website more user-friendly, but more visible in organic searches.

 5. Administration Is Easy

-With permission levels and user roles, collaboration amongst the team has never been easier, especially considering large-scale businesses that have different teams working on a different project on a single website.
-You can easily limit a team or an individual from restricting a part of your site.
-Furthermore, the administrators can create customized roles and permission for individuals and the teams.
+And this is vital when it comes to large-scale businesses that have different teams working on different projects on a single website.
+You can easily limit the access of a team or an individual by restricting a part of your site.
+Furthermore, the administrators can create customized roles and permission for individuals and teams.